nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio.md

 ### [Working with Studio Modeler]({{page page='working-in-studio'}})

-In this chapter we will explain each screen exposed by Nuxeo Studio.
+In this chapter we will explain each screen exposed by Studio Modeler.
 If you are blocked in your configuration process on a specific screen!

 - [Documents]({{page page='documents'}})
 - [Page Providers]({{page version='' space='studio' page='page-providers'}})